Blog

 It's a comparative metric, which is what makes it useful.
 A raw mention count tells you that you appeared; share of voice tells you whether you're winning or losing the answer against specific rivals.
 If ChatGPT names a competitor in eight of ten category questions and you in three, your share of voice problem is concrete and prioritizable.
 This is the same metric defined in our AI search glossary, applied in depth here.

-How AI share of voice is calculated
+How is AI share of voice calculated?

 In classic search, a rank is a proxy for attention: position three gets fewer clicks than position one, but both are visible.
 In AI search, that ladder often collapses into a single answer.
 There's no "page two" to settle for; if the answer doesn't name you, you're effectively invisible for that query, no matter how well your page would have ranked.